spinnaker/spinnaker.github.io/reference/providers/gce.md

 well as [custom machine types](https://cloud.google.com/compute/docs/machine-types#custom_machine_types), and Spinnaker has support for the full range.

-### Security Group
+### Firewall
-A Spinnaker **security group** maps to a GCE [Firewall](https://cloud.google.com/compute/docs/vpc/firewalls).
+A Spinnaker **firewall** maps to a GCE [Firewall](https://cloud.google.com/compute/docs/vpc/firewalls).

-Spinnaker has user-friendly support for associating a new server group with a set of security groups, and the correct target tags will be set on the newly-provisioned server group.
+Spinnaker has user-friendly support for associating a new server group with a set of firewalls, and the correct target tags will be set on the newly-provisioned server group.

 ## Operation mapping